jessefreeman/reaperboy-gb/docs/tilemap-editor-init-event.md

 2. Initializes enemy and player tracking systems
 3. Checks if map is empty and initializes default level if needed
 4. **If map has content**: Updates level code from tilemap AND calls `update_player_actor_position()`
+   - Places player marker tile at row 11 for editor visualization
+   - Moves player actor to row 0 for gameplay positioning
+   - Positions exit sprite relative to player
+   - **Restores all enemy actors with correct positions and directions**
 5. Forces complete level code display update

 ### Usage